How to Plan a Trip to Argentina

-These three enclaves are examples of the variety of landscapes you can find throughout the country.
+These three enclaves are examples of the various landscapes you can find throughout the country.

 However, due to its great extension, you would need a lifetime if you wanted to visit each place in Argentina.

-That is why we will give you some tips on how to plan your trip to provide you with a general perspective of what this is beautiful country offers.
+That is why we will give you some tips on planning your trip to provide you with a general perspective of what this beautiful country offers.

 When to Travel to Argentina: Best Season